udellgroup/gcimpute/README.md

 # Installation

-To install this package, clone the repo and run `python setup.py install`.
+To install this package, clone the repo and run `python3 setup.py install`.

 ## ExpectationMaximization
 Implements an approximate expectation maximization algorithm for fitting a Guassian Copula to impute missing values that supports parallelism as in [1].
 An example of usage can be found in evaluation/copula_generate/standard_copula_generated.py